MohamedNajeh/ProductsAPP/README.md

 # ProductsAPP

-This a simple deom using MVVM architicture pattern and Generic Network layer
+This is a simple demo using MVVM architicture pattern and Generic Network layer

 ## Getting Started